MumenAlmadaineh/reading-notes/class-04.md

 ![# links in HTML photo](https://www.tutorialbrain.com/wp-content/uploads/2019/02/Links-in-HTML-1.jpg)

-### As you see in the picture above there is a three type of links in HTML
+### As you see in the picture above there is a three types of links in HTML

 1. Link Colors: